1848 United States presidential election in Ohio

-The 1848 United States presidential election in Ohio was held on November 7, 1848 as part of the 1848 United States presidential election.
+The 1848 United States presidential election in Ohio was held on November 7, 1848, as part of the 1848 United States presidential election.
 State voters chose twenty-three electors to the Electoral College, who voted for President and Vice President.

 Ohio voted for the Democratic Party candidate, Lewis Cass, who won the state with a plurality of 47.12% of the popular vote.
 The Whig Party candidate, Zachary Taylor, garnered 42.12% of the popular vote.
-This is the only election where the Democratic candidate won Ohio but lost the general election, as well as the most recent election where Ohio voted for a losing Presidential candidate in consecutive elections.
+This is the only election where the Democratic candidate won Ohio but lost the general election, as well as the most recent election where Ohio voted for a losing presidential candidate in consecutive elections.
+This was the only state in this cycle to be flipped by Senator Cass.